Skip to main content

 Annoying your potential customer with a bad Google Maps listing is not very smart if you want to drive foot traffic to your local businesses.
 Providing good local business information to make sure Online to Offline customer journeys work is a struggle for many.
 However, while not always easy, it is also essential and important which is why understanding what is important for Rankings on Google Maps and Google my Business are questions we get all the time.

-To try and shed some light on the mysteries of Google Local rankings we racked our brains about what works on Google right now and also thought a bit about old truths that have become obsolete.
+Google Local rankings we racked our brains about what works on Google right now and also thought a bit about old truths that have become obsolete.
 SEO and Local SEO are moving targets where what is currently correct change rapidly.
 Let’s go through the six main truths about Google Local Rankings!

 1. Keyword Stuffing